Thomas B. Robertson

 Thomas Bolling Robertson (February 27, 1779 – October 5, 1828) was an American politician who served as Attorney General of the Orleans Territory, Secretary of the Louisiana Territory, a United States representative from Louisiana, the 3rd Governor of Louisiana, Attorney General of Louisiana and a United States district judge of the United States District Court for the Eastern District of Louisiana and the United States District Court for the Western District of Louisiana.

 Education and career

-Born on February 27, 1779, born at Bellefield near Petersburg, Virginia, Robertson attended the College of William & Mary and read law in 1806.
+Born on February 27, 1779, at Bellefield near Petersburg, Virginia, Robertson attended the College of William & Mary and read law in 1806.
 He was admitted to the bar and entered private practice in Petersburg in 1806.
 He was Attorney General of the Orleans Territory from 1806 to 1807.
 He was Secretary of the Louisiana Territory from 1807 to 1811.

 Congressional service

 Upon the admission of the Territory into the Union as the State of Louisiana, Robertson was elected as a Democratic-Republican from Louisiana's at-large congressional district to the United States House of Representatives of the 12th United States Congress and to the three succeeding Congresses and served from April 30, 1812, to April 20, 1818, when he resigned.
 He was chairman of the Committee on Public Lands for the 14th and 15th United States Congresses.